dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 ```
 VAR this_key = _BLOCKING_READKEY
-// Waits here until a key is pressed
+// Blocks here until a key is pressed

 IF this_key == 1
     // do something here